dmitrysamodurov/Aspose.Email-Documentation/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/working-with-messages-in-a-pst-file/_index.md

 {{< gist "aspose-email" "356f0e128b9d45a7ee779fc813eb87e5" "Examples-WorkingWithOutlookStorageFiles-AddMessagesToPSTFiles-AddMessagesToPSTFiles.py" >}}
 ### **Adding Bulk Messages**
 Adding individual messages to a PST implies more I/O operations to disc and hence may slow down performance.
 For improved performance, messages can be added to the PST in bulk mode to minimize I/O operations.
-The AddMessages(IEnumerable<MapiMessage> messages) method allows you to define a range of message be added to the PST for improved performance and can be used as in the following scenarios.
-In addition, the MessageAdded event occurs when a message is added to the folder.
+The add_messages method allows you to define a range of message be added to the PST for improved performance and can be used as in the following scenarios.
 ### **Loading Messages from Disc**
 The following code snippet shows you how to loading messages from disc.